 Giulio Cesare Procaccini, Bramantino, Daniele Crespi, Il Bergognone: these are just some of the many renowned artists whose works were commissioned to adorn the Church of Santa Maria della Passione.
 It would be impossible to describe the vastness of the collection of artworks in the interior; indeed the Church is often equated with an art gallery.
 The superb decoration of the chapels in the right nave is well worthy of note; if you raise your eyes to heaven, you will notice that the sequence of friezes construct the story of Christ on the Via Crucis.

 Also not to be missed is the cycle of frescoes in the Sala Capitolare, by Ambrogio da Fossano known as Bergognone, that represent Christ and the apostles on the walls, the saints in the lunettes, and the Lateran canons on the redolent starry sky.

 The Church of Santa Maria della Passione vaunts the presence of two rare carved organs that are positioned facing each other.
 Built between the sixteenth and seventeenth centuries, the right-hand organ is by Antegnati, the left by Valvassori.
 Still today classical organ music concerts for four hands are held in the church.

-The adjacent monastery now houses the historic "Giuseppe Verdi" Conservatory.
-The great symphonic and choral hall can accommodate 1,800 people.
-The library has over 80,000 volumes, 400,000 music literature booklets and numerous precious manuscripts by composers such as, amongst others, Mozart, Paisiello, Rossini, Verdi and Bellini.
+The ancient Augustinian monastery, adjacent to the church, now houses the historic Giuseppe Verdi conservatory.
+The large auditorium, for symphonic and choral music, can host an audience of up to 1,800.
+The library houses over 80,000 volumes, 400,000 music literature booklets and various manuscripts of composers such as, Mozart, Paisiello, Rossini, Verdi and Bellini to name a few.